MassimoGirondi/dncs-lab/README.md

 Several approaches are possible to assign the IPs:

 ##  Exact subnets tailoring
-To achieve the smallest loss of IP addresses we can use subnetting (and supernetting) to allocate only the IPs that we need.
+To achieve the smallest loss of IP addresses we can use subnetting (and supernetting) to allocate only the IP  addresses that we need.
 In this case:
-- **A**: 130 hosts + 1 router = 131 addresses -> We can use a /25 and a /29 subnets to obtain 132 IPs (with other 4 IP lost for network and broadcast addresses)
+- **A**: 130 hosts + 1 router = 131 addresses -> We can use a /25 and a /29 subnets to obtain 132 IP addresses (with other 4 IP  addresses lost for network and broadcast addresses)
-- **B**: 25 hosts + 1 router = 26 addresses -> We can use a /28 and two /29 subnets to obtain 26 IPs (with other 6 IP lost for network and broadcast addresses)
+- **B**: 25 hosts + 1 router = 26 addresses -> We can use a /28 and two /29 subnets to obtain 26 IP addresses (with other 6 IP addresses lost for network and broadcast addresses)
-- **C**: 1 host + 1 router = 2 addresses -> We need just a /30 network: 2 IPs (and the 2 for network and broadcast addresses)
+- **C**: 1 host + 1 router = 2 addresses -> We need just a /30 network: 2 IPs (and the 2  addresses for network and broadcast addresses)
 - **D**: 2 hosts (the routers) -> As above, a /30 network is fine.

 However, splitting the network this way can be a little tricky when dealing with routing paths: we have to define very carefully the routing rules to get the correct behavior.

-If we calculate the ratio between the available IPs and all the IPs allocated we find that is pretty low: 132/136 + 26/32 + 2/4 + 2/4 = 70%.
+If we calculate the ratio between the available IP  addresses and all the IP addresses allocated we find that is pretty low: 132/136 + 26/32 + 2/4 + 2/4 = 70%.
-If we compute the ratio of the total IPs used and all the ones available, we find that it's the best: 131/132 + 26/26 + 2/2 + 2/2 = 100%.
+If we compute the ratio of the total IP addresses used and all the ones available, we find that it's the best: 131/132 + 26/26 + 2/2 + 2/2 = 100%.

-Another problem about this solution will come up when new hosts are connected to the network and new IPs need to be reserved: the network masks will need to be changed to accommodate these new hosts (even for only one).
+Another problem about this solution will come up when new hosts are connected to the network and new IP addresses need to be reserved: the network masks will need to be changed to accommodate these new hosts (even for only one).
 Similarly, the routing rules need to be modified.

 ## Smallest big-enough subnets
-The simplest approach to get the smallest loss of IPs is to choose the smallest network classes that can accommodate all the hosts of that portion of the network.
+The simplest approach to get the smallest loss of IP addresses is to choose the smallest network classes that can accommodate all the hosts of that portion of the network.
 - **A**: /24 network provides 254 addresses
 - **B**: /27 network provides 30 addresses
 - **C**: /30 network provides 2 addresses